 The attorneys at Phillips Dayes understand that some companies try to get around paying their employees fairly.
 Instead of compensating their employees for the number of hours worked, some prefer to put their profits first and make the decision to shave hours from timecards, refuse to pay overtime, and overall not value the time put forth by their workers.
 Lawyers from Phillips Dayes are willing to fight for the employee to make sure that all wage laws are followed by employers, and that employees will receive the compensation they deserve.

 Contact Phillips Dayes

 Have you been treated unfairly at your place of employment?
 Have you worked hours for which you were never paid?
 You may be able to collect compensation for your time.
-Contact a highly trained attorney at by filling out the contact form on this page, or by calling 1-800-917- 4000 to schedule your free initial case review.
+Contact a highly trained attorney at by filling out the contact form on this page, or by calling 1-800-917- 4000 to schedule your initial case review.